-17. RELATED-PARTY TRANSACTIONS
+18. RELATED-PARTY TRANSACTIONS

 The Company was party to a management agreement for professional services provided by a related party, Paragon Biosciences, LLC ("Paragon").
-The related party Paragon is an entity that shares common ownership with the Company.
-In addition, the Chairman of the Company's board of directors was/is the President Founder, Chairman and owner CEO of the entity.
-The Company terminated the management agreement upon the consummation of its IPO.
-Paragon.
-The Company is also party to a right of use agreement with the related party Paragon whereby it has access to and the right to use certain office space leased by the related party Paragon in Chicago, IL.
-In addition, the Company had participated in certain transactions with separate related parties that also share common ownership with the Company, primarily related to combined employee health plans.
-The Company incurred \$73 and \$71 for the three months ended September 30, 2023 March 31, 2024, and 2022, and incurred \$218 and \$213 for the nine months ended September 30, 2023 and 2022, 2023, respectively, in expenses to this related party, Paragon, which are included in general and administrative expense in the unaudited condensed consolidated statements of operations and comprehensive loss.
-As of September 30, 2023 March 31, 2024, and December 31, 2022 December 31, 2023, there were no amounts due to or due from related parties included in the unaudited condensed consolidated balance sheets.
+Paragon is an entity that shares common ownership with the Company.
+In addition, the Chairman of the Company's board of directors is the Founder, Chairman and CEO of Paragon.
+The Company is also party to a right of use agreement with Paragon whereby it has access to and the right to use certain office space leased by Paragon in Chicago, IL.
+The Company incurred \$73 and \$71 for the three months ended March 31, 2024, June 30, 2024, and 2023, respectively, and incurred \$145 and \$145 for the six months ended June 30, 2024, and 2023, respectively, in expenses to Paragon, which are included in general and administrative expense in the unaudited condensed consolidated statements of operations and comprehensive loss.
+As of March 31, 2024, June 30, 2024, and December 31, 2023, there were no amounts due to or due from related parties included in the unaudited condensed consolidated balance sheets.